-The CIFS uses required reserves deposited with the Bank to deal with large-value interbank funds transfers, e.g., foreign exchange transactions.
-It also electronically conducts the final settlement of NTD interbank connecting to each clearing transfers. system, 60 such as those for domestic securities, bills, bonds and retail payments.
-In 2020, the amount of funds settled via the about CIFS was NT\$505 trillion. approximately 25.5 times the GDP for the year (Chart 3.57).
-The daily average reserves deposited for settlement 61 was about NT\$814.1 billion, through which the transaction amount completed was approximately NT\$2.01 trillion.
+The CIFS uses required reserves58 deposited with the Bank to deal with large-value interbank funds transfers, e.g., foreign exchange transactions.59 It also electronically conducts the final settlement of NTD interbank transfers, connecting to each clearing system,60 such as those for domestic securities, bills, bonds and retail payments.
+In 2020, the amount of funds settled via the CIFS was about NT\$505 trillion, approximately 25.5 times the GDP for the year (Chart 3.57).
+The daily average reserves deposited for settlement 61 was about NT\$814.1 billion, through which the transaction completed amount was approximately NT\$2.01 trillion.